 The name of this Caucus is the Lesbian, Gay, Bisexual, Transgender, & Queer Health Caucus, hereinafter referred to as LGBTQ Health Caucus.

-Article II: Object
+Article II: Purpose

-The object of the LGBTQ Health Caucus is to provide a forum for the supportive educational interchange among Lesbian, Gay, Bisexual, Transgender, and Queer identified APHA members and public health professionals and to provide the opportunity for APHA members and other public health professionals to learn about Lesbian, Gay, Bisexual, Transgender, and Queer health issues.
+The LGBTQ Health Caucus association of public health professionals committed to furthering LGBTQ issues within the American Public Health Association (APHA) and the field of public health at large.
+The LGBTQ Health Caucus exists to provide a structure within APHA for supportive educational interchange among Lesbian, Gay, Bisexual, Transgender, and Queer identified APHA members and public health professionals and allies.
+The LGBTQ Health Caucus provides opportunities for APHA members and other public health professionals to learn about Lesbian, Gay, Bisexual, Transgender, and Queer health issues.
 The LGBTQ Health Caucus will work to exercise leadership in the realm of public health, to improve the health of sexual and gender minority identified individuals, and to combat homophobia and heterosexism within public health through the development of policies and recommendations.

-Article III.
-The American Public Health Association

-Section 1: About The American Public Health Association

-The American Public Health Association is the oldest, largest and most diverse organization of public health professionals in the world and has been working to improve public health since 1872.
-The American Public Health Association works to advance the health of all people and all communities.
-As the nation’s leading public health organization, APHA strengthens the impact of public health professionals and provides a science-based voice in policy debates too often driven by emotion, ideology or financial interests.
-APHA is at the forefront of efforts to advance prevention, reduce health disparities and promote wellness.

-Section 2: Objective of the American Public Health Association

-The object of APHA is to protect and promote the health of the public, using a public health framework and guided by the core principles and activities of public health.
-APHA shall exercise leadership with public health workers, health professionals, policy makers, and the general public in health policy development and action, with particular focus on the factors that impact health including social determinants of health, social and environmental justice, and health equity.
-APHA shall promote and support evidence-based policies and practices at all levels, including national health policy, public health practice, and health services delivery.
+The LGBTQ Health Caucus is dedicated to ensuring the availability of LGBTQ Health content during the APHA Annual Meeting and throughout all APHA activities.

 Article IV.
 Membership

-There shall be two classes of individual constituents to be designated as Individual Members and Distinguished Lifetime Membership
+There shall be two classes of individual constituents to be designated as Individual Members and Distinguished Lifetime Membership.
+There shall be 1 class of group constituents to be named Organizational Membership.

 Section 1: Individual Membership

-Individual membership will be composed of two classes.
+Individual membership will be composed of two groups:

 Regular Members: Membership in the Caucus is open to any public health professional who express an interest in Lesbian, Gay, Bisexual, Transgender, and Queer health issues.